MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/graph-powershell-1.0/overview.md

 - Open source: Feature teams and the community can create great PowerShell experiences and share them with everyone.
 - Security : Microsoft Graph PowerShell runs on the Microsoft Authentication Library (MSAL) making it more secure.

-## Upgrade your environment to Ms Graph PowerShell
+## Upgrade your environment to use the Microsoft Graph PowerShell SDK

-To see the mapping of the old cmdlets, view the cmdletmap to see what the new cmdlets are.
+To see the mapping of the  Azure AD PowerShell cmdlets to the cmdlets in the Microsoft Graph PowerShell SDK, see the [cmdlet map](azuread-msoline-cmdlet-map.md).

 ## Install the Microsoft Graph PowerShell SDK